JungeAlexander/blogdown_website/content/blog/2022-02-20-pyenv-virtualenv-poetry-jupyter.md

 1. Upgrading Python or JupterLab in the base environment could become messy when breaking changes occur.
 However, all project code and dependencies is and will always be self-contained and reproducible - that's what really matters.
 2. There a quite a few tools at play here - these will all be updated or replaced by newer ones.
 There is no way around embracing change here.
 3. Although running Python under Windows got much easier recently, I would be surprised if all this worked out of the box outside Linux or MacOS (let me know if it does!).
-Be careful when trying to adapt this process on a Windows box!
+So be careful/patient when trying to adapt this process on a Windows box!

 Thanks for reading and do let me know if you have any feedback or suggestions for further improvements.